Mumford-Tate groups of 1-motives and Weil pairing: Introduction

-called the \textit{motivic Weil pairing of $A$}, which is the isomorphism class of the Poincaré biextension $\cP$ of $(A,A^*)$ by $\GG_m$ according to \eqref{eq:BiextHom}.
-Beware that until now nobody has proved that $A\otimes A^*$ is representable by a group variety and in particular one cannot consider the value of this arrow on points of $A \otimes A^*$.
-In this paper we use the homological interpretation \eqref{W_A} and the Hodge realization, Definition \ref{eq:hodge}, of this motivic Weil pairing of $A$, that we investigate further in Section \ref{geometricaldescriptionW_A}.
-In particular \eqref{W_A} encodes the links between the points $ P_1,\dots,P_n \in A(K)$ as in \eqref{eq:P}, $ Q_1,\dots,Q_s \in A^{*}(K)$ as in \eqref{eq:Q} and $ R_1,\dots,R_n \in G(K)$ as in \eqref{eq:R}, defining the 1-motive $M=[u:\ZZ^n \rightarrow G]$.

-Denote by $B$ the abelian sub-variety of $A^n \times A^{*s}$ which is generated by the points $P_i$'s and $Q_j$'s defined in \eqref{eq:P} and \eqref{eq:Q} (modulo isogenies).
-Let $Z(1)$ be the smallest sub-torus of $\GG_m^{ns}$ (after extension of the base field $K$ to its algebraic closure if necessary) which contains the image of the Lie bracket $[\cdot,\cdot]: B \otimes B \to \GG_m^{ns}$ constructed in \eqref{[--]} using the motivic Weil pairing \eqref{eq:introWA} of $A$, and the point $ \pi (pr_*\tR)$ constructed in Subsection \ref{subsection:BZ} (see in particular \eqref{R'} and \eqref{piR'}).
-By \cite[Théorème 0.1]{B03} the Lie algebra of the unipotent radical $\UR(M)$ of the motivic Galois group of $M$ is the semi-abelian variety
+Denote by $B$ the abelian sub-variety of $A^n \times A^{*s}$ which is generated by the point $(P_1, \dots, P_n,Q_1,\dots \\, Q_s)$ modulo isogenies.
+Let $Z(1)$ be the smallest sub-torus of $\GG_m^{ns}$ (after extension of the base field $K$ to its algebraic closure if necessary) which contains the image of the Lie bracket $[\cdot,\cdot]: B \otimes B \to \GG_m^{ns}$ constructed in \eqref{[--]} using the motivic Weil pairing of $A$ (see \cite[\S 1.3]{B03}) and the point $ \pi (pr_*\tR)$ constructed in Subsection \ref{subsection:BZ} (see in particular \eqref{R'} and \eqref{piR'}).

+Let $ \Galmot (M)$ be the motivic Galois group of $M$.
+Because of the weight filtration, $ \Galmot (M)$ fits into the following exact sequence

+where $\UR(M)$ is its unipotent radical and $\Galmot (A)$ is the motivic Galois group of $A$, which is its largest reductive quotient (see for example \cite[\S 3.1]{BPSS}).
+By \cite[Théorème 0.1]{B03} the Lie algebra of $\UR(M)$ is the semi-abelian variety

 defined by the adjoint action of the Lie algebra $(B,Z(1),[\cdot,\cdot])$ on $B+Z(1)$.
+In \cite[\S 4]{J} Jossen gives a more elementary construction of the semi-abelian variety $\Lie \UR(M).$

-Because of the short exact sequence \eqref{eq:ses}, the study of $\UR(M)$ reduces to the study of the pure motives $B$ and $Z(1)$.
+Our first aim is to understand how the geometry of $M$ (existence of endomorphisms and relations between the points \eqref{eq:Q}, \eqref{eq:P} and \eqref{eq:R}) governs the dimension of $\UR(M)$, assuming $K=\oK$.
+Because of the short exact sequence \eqref{eq:ses}, the study of $\UR(M)$ reduces to the study of the group varieties $B$ and $Z(1)$.